Open-Wide/OWBookmark/README.md

 - Customizing bookmarked nodes name (persistent object)
 - Add/remove feature bookmark on the full view
 - quick actions on the dashboard

+Policies :
+- owbookmark/edit : a popin appears on the star to customize the bookmark name
+- owbookmark/quickaddchild : a list of the content types the user can create under the bookmark node